MartinChavez/AngularJS-Advanced-Topics/README.md

 AngularJS : Advanced Topics
 ================

-A project aimed to help the user master AngularJS advanced models.
+A project aimed to help the user master AngularJS advanced topics.
 Each unit contains a tutorial with concepts, examples and best practices.

 Topics
 ================